-- Assuring the safety of human participants; - Developing "Corrective and Preventative Action" (CAPA) plans to prevent reoccurrence, and promote future compliance; - Educating research staff to assure the understanding of the Food and Drug Administration (FDA) and the Office of Human Research Protections (OHRP) guidelines and regulations, and NTR IRB affiliated institutional human research protection (and IRB) principles and procedures; - Reporting serious or continuing noncompliance.
+- Assuring the safety of human participants; - Developing "Corrective and Preventative Action" (CAPA) plans to prevent reoccurrence, and promote future compliance; - Educating research staff to assure the understanding of the Food and Drug Administration (FDA) and the Office of Human Research Protections (OHRP) guidelines and regulations, and NTR IRB affiliated institutional human research protection (and IRB) principles and procedures; - Reporting serious or continuing noncompliance to appropriate institutional leadership, sponsors, or federal agencies (e.g., OHRP, FDA, NIH) as applicable;. - Following the processes outlined in the "Handling Allegations of Noncompliance" section below.